Updated for the 2026 Immigration Rules

 Find a regulated adviser Find a solicitor Official UK registers · check regulation before you pay

-How do I calculate my ILR eligibility?
+How do I estimate my ILR planning dates?

-What is the 180-day absence rule for ILR?
+What is the 180-day absence rule?

 How many years do I need for ILR in the UK?